bbauska/UofM-AdvStyling/readme.md

 ## Week3-20.
 Bootstrap Navigation

 Hi, everybody.
-Today, we\'re going to talk about navigation bars.
+Today, we&apos;re going to talk about navigation bars.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 264.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->